 PHOENIX – The Arizona Department of Corrections was fined $1.1 million for the month of February after information came to light regarding the violation of a set of health guidelines agreed upon with the state.

 WASHINGTON - COVID-19 still infects thousands and kills hundreds a week in Arizona, but the numbers are getting better.
-With cases, hospitalizations and deaths down and vaccinations up, experts say the the state may have turned the corner on the disease.
+With cases, hospitalizations and deaths down and vaccinations up, experts say the state may have turned the corner.

 Those east of Luke Air Force Base are being offered bottled water in response to groundwater contaminated with potentially harmful substances.